apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 ](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
 NIPS, 2013.
 - T. Mikolov, et al., [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781).
 ICLR, 2013.

-Hivemall provides two type algorithms: Skip-gram and Continuous Bag-of-words (CBoW) with negative sampling.
+Hivemall provides two type algorithms: Skip-gram and CBoW with negative sampling.
 Hivemall enables you to train your sequence data such as, but not limited to, documents based on word2vec.
 This article gives usage instructions of the feature.